B-Sterner/StringMapper/README.md

             Notneeded15: Notneeded5;
             NotNeededKeyword11;
 ## Model
-Based on the model in the demo the middle portion of the data string is captured.
-If one wants to capture another portion of the data string, add another property that matches the name as the key or keyword and the parser will map to it.
+Based on the model in the demo, the middle portion of the data string is captured.
+The mapper will map to property names that have the same name as a key/keyword name.
+Hence, to capture another portion, add a property using the key/keyword name.

 ## performance
 <img width="842" alt="image" src="https://github.com/user-attachments/assets/2165cf66-8470-419b-bd18-4ed7cd66c7d2" />